 Procedure

 To evaluate Regulation Service requirements, ERCOT will collect historical Resource Registration information, CPS1 data, Regulation Service deployment data, aggregate output data, and ERCOT system load data.
 For determining the base Reg-Up requirements for a particular hour, ERCOT will take the largest of the 95th percentile of Reg-Up deployments for the same month of the previous two years, and the 95th percentile of the positive net load (load – wind – solar) changes for the same month of the previous two years.
 For determining the base Reg-Down requirements, ERCOT will take the largest of the 95th percentile of Reg-Down deployments for the same month of the previous two years and the 95th percentile of the negative net load (load – wind – solar) changes for the same month of the previous two years.
+To better reflect balancing needs within the hours, the net load variability may be updated to account for accumulated Area Control Error (ACE).

 In order to consider the increased amount of wind and solar penetration, ERCOT will calculate the increase in installed wind and solar generation capacity, respectively.
 Then, depending on the month of the year and the hour of the day, ERCOT will add incremental MWs that are derived using the wind and solar adjustment tables and associated increase in wind and solar generation capacity, to the maximum values determined above.
 The wind and solar adjustment tables for incremental MWs for Reg-Up and Reg-Down come from the study ERCOT performs annually, using similar techniques as the 2008 GE wind study, but using actual wind and solar data respectively.
 The increase in wind (or solar) generation capacity will be calculated by taking the total nameplate capacity of wind (or solar) resources in the ERCOT network model at the time of the procurement study and subtracting out the total nameplate capacity of wind (or solar) resources in the ERCOT model at the end of the month being studied from the previous year.